Islamic Republic of Iran Navy: 2010–2020

-On February 17, 2019, news papers reported that Iran has unveiled domestically produced submarine capable of firing cruise missiles.
-On November 30, 2019, Iran's navy announced the mass production of the Jask cruise missile, which is launched from Iranian submarines.
+On 17 February 2019, newspapers reported that Iran unveiled a domestically produced submarine capable of firing cruise missiles.
+On 30 November 2019, Iran's navy announced the mass production of the Jask cruise missile, which is launched from Iranian submarines.
 It also unveiled a vertical takeoff and landing (VTOL) naval drone named Pelican-2, which had already been deployed on "naval fleets in international waters."

-Iran's navy deployed two warships to the Gulf of Aden in August 2019 to protect commercial shipping, including the destroyer Sahand and the supply ship/replenishment oiler Kharg.
+Iran's navy deployed two warships, the destroyer Sahand and the supply ship/replenishment oiler Kharg, to the Gulf of Aden in August 2019 to protect commercial shipping.
 In September 2019, the head of the Iran navy said it was ready to defend its marine borders, and denied US and Saudi claims that Iran had orchestrated recent attacks on Saudi oil sites.
-On November 20, 2019, Islamic Republic News Agency reported that Iran's navy had sent a fleet of 64 ships to the Gulf of Aden to "safeguard Iran's interests" in an "insecure seafaring region."
+On 20 November 2019, Islamic Republic News Agency reported that Iran's navy had sent a fleet of 64 ships to the Gulf of Aden to "safeguard Iran's interests" in an "insecure seafaring region."
 The month prior, a maritime coalition led by the United States had formally launched operations in the Gulf.
-The Iran and US navies subsequently encountered each other in the Strait of Hormuz on November 23, 2019, with no conflict.
+The Iran and US navies subsequently encountered each other in the Strait of Hormuz on 23 November 2019, with no conflict.

-On December 4, 2019, Khanzadi stated that exercises, called Marine Security Belt, with China and Russia would begin on December 27 in the northern Indian Ocean.
-On December 30, 2019, Rear Admiral Hossein Khanzadi acknowledged during a televised interview with the semi-official Mehr News Agency that the Iranian Navy conducted joint exercises with Russia and China and will continue to do so on an annual basis.
+On 4 December 2019, Khanzadi stated that exercises, called Marine Security Belt, with China and Russia would begin on 27 December in the northern Indian Ocean.
+On 30 December 2019, Rear Admiral Hossein Khanzadi acknowledged during a televised interview with the semi-official Mehr News Agency that the Iranian Navy conducted joint exercises with Russia and China and will continue to do so on an annual basis.
 However, Khanzadi also stated that the drills were now needed due to a lack of coordination.
 He also stated that invitations which invited other countries to participate in the drills were unsuccessful.
-All participants described the exercise as defensive in nature, with Khanzadi also stating that it was a "highly significant message" to the United States and allies.